koenderks/JASP-for-Audit/inst/help/Audit Workflow.md

 ### Book value distribution
 - Produces a histogram of the distribution of book values in the population.
 Important statistics like the mean, standard deviation, and quartiles are indicated with colors.

-### Decision plot
+### Decision analysis
-- Produces a dot plot of the number of errors that are allowed in the selection before the population should be rejected.
+- Produces a plot that compares all planning distributions and their corresponding sample sizes.

 ### Display selected observations
 - Produces a table containing the selected observations along with any additional observations inserted in the corresponding field